railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 Purchasing Management
 *********************

- *In the preceding chapters you saw how to use supplier invoices and delivery notes in Open ERP.
+ *In the preceding chapters you saw how to use customer invoices and delivery notes in Open ERP.
- This chapter is about the management of purchases, the process upstream of these two operations.
+ This chapter is about the management of purchases, the process ahead of these two operations.
- You'll now see how Open ERP handles and simplifies this and the control of purchases at the suppliers.*
+ You'll now see how Open ERP handles and simplifies this and the control of purchases from suppliers.*

-For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.
+For this chapter you should start with a fresh database that includes demonstration data, with :mod:`sale` and its dependencies installed (which indirectly depends on, and installs, the :mod:`purchase` module) and no particular chart of accounts configured.

 .. raw:: html